Mahmudulhasansiyam11/plate-share-client/README.md

 - **Active Donations**: The number of food items actively available for donation.

 ### Deployment
-The PlateShare platform is deployed and live on **Vercel** for both the client-side and server-side.
-The website is hosted and can be accessed at [Live Site URL](https://your-site-url.com).
+The PlateShare platform is deployed and live on **firebase** for the client-side.
+The website is hosted and can be accessed at [Live Site URL](https://plate-share-9e57e.web.app/).

 ---